u16052642/thrive_erp_documentation/documentation-16.0/content/administration/maintain/mailjet_api.rst

 After that, fill out the :guilabel:`Add a new Domain` page on Mailjet and click :guilabel:`Continue`.

 After adding the domain, a validation page will populate.
-Unless the Odoo database is on-premise (in which case, choose :guilabel:`Option 1`), choose :guilabel:`Option 2: Create a DNS Record`.
+Unless the Thrive Bureau ERP database is on-premise (in which case, choose :guilabel:`Option 1`), choose :guilabel:`Option 2: Create a DNS Record`.
 Copy the TXT record information to a notepad and then navigate to the domain's :abbr:`DNS (Domain Name System)` provider to complete validation.